jrgherrera/labs-vagrantpuppet/README.md

       config.vm.network :private_network, ip: "192.168.100.100"

 If you want to restore an existing database dump, just place the .sql file on __vagrant-data/modules/mysql/files/__ with the name __backup.sql__.

+You can edit the IP value and the Host name, just open __Vagrantfile__ and edit the following lines:

+    config.vm.network :private_network, ip: "192.168.100.100"
+    config.vm.hostname = "labs-vagrantpuppet.dev"